 - If Ignite Technology or all of its assets are acquired by a third party, where personal client information will be one of the assets transferred.

-If any personal data is transferred outside of the EEA, we will take suitable steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the GDPR.
+Minimal personal data is transferred outside of the UK and EEA (e.g., some Cookie data).
+When this is the case, we will take suitable steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and EEA and under the UK GDPR.

 What are your rights?

 Under the GDPR, you have the following rights, which we will always work to uphold:

 - The right to be informed about our collection and use of your personal data.